Postural orthostatic tachycardia syndrome: Comorbidities

+There are some overlaps between POTS and myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), with evidence of POTS in 10–20% of ME/CFS cases.
+Fatigue and reduced exercise tolerance are prominent symptoms of both conditions, and dysautonomia may underlie both conditions.

 Causes

+The pathophysiology of POTS is not attributable to a single cause or unified hypothesis—it is the result of multiple interacting mechanisms, each contributing to the overall clinical presentation; the mechanisms may include autonomic dysfunction, hypovolemia, deconditioning, hyperadrenergic states, etc.

 The symptoms of POTS can be caused by several distinct pathophysiological mechanisms.
 These mechanisms are poorly understood, and can overlap, with many patients showing features of multiple POTS types.
 Many people with POTS exhibit low blood volume (hypovolemia), which can decrease the rate of blood flow to the heart.
-To compensate for low blood volume, the heart increases its cardiac output by beating faster, leading to the symptoms of presyncope and reflex tachycardia.
+To compensate for low blood volume, the heart increases its cardiac output by beating faster (reflex tachycardia), leading to the symptoms of presyncope.

 In the 30% to 60% of cases classified as hyperadrenergic POTS, norepinephrine levels are elevated on standing, often due to hypovolemia or partial autonomic neuropathy.
 A smaller minority of people with POTS have (typically very high) standing norepinephrine levels that are elevated even in the absence of hypovolemia and autonomic neuropathy; this is classified as central hyperadrenergic POTS.
 The high norepinephrine levels contribute to symptoms of tachycardia.

 Another subtype, neuropathic POTS, is associated with denervation of sympathetic nerves in the lower limbs.
 In this subtype, it is thought that impaired constriction of the blood vessels causes blood to pool in the veins of the lower limbs.
 Heart rate increases to compensate for this blood pooling.

-In up to 50% of cases, there was an onset of symptoms following a viral illness.
-It may also be linked to vaccination, physical trauma, concussion, pregnancy, or surgery.
-It is believed that these events could act as a trigger for an autoimmune response that result in POTS.

-Covid has been implicated as has more rarely, the vaccine for COVID.
-It has been shown to emerge in previously healthy patients after COVID-19, or in rare cases after COVID-19 vaccination.
+A subset of POTS patients have markedly reduced myocardial MIBG reuptake via MIBG myocardial scintigraphy, interpreted to be a potential manifestation of autonomic cardiac neuropathy, although reduced expression of the norepinephrine transporter may also result in impaired MIBG reuptake and has been implicated in POTS.